 Edwidge J. Thomas

-joins the CHN board with experience as a leader for Mount Sinai’s Performing Provider System (PPS), part of New York State’s five-year program to modernize the Medicaid delivery system.
+is the as the Vice President of Clinical Solutions at Northwell Health.
+Prior to this role, she was the leader of Mount Sinai’s Performing Provider System, part of New York State’s five-year program to modernize the Medicaid delivery system.
 Thomas fervently advocated for the recognition of community-based care as essential to a high functioning health system.
 With a doctorate in advanced practice nursing, and a master’s degree in epidemiology, Thomas was a founding member of the first independent Nurse Practitioner primary care practice at Columbia University School of Nursing.
 In addition, she has activated a mobile health program to bring primary care services to recent immigrant and foster care youth.
-Dr. Thomas currently serves as the Vice President of Clinical Solutions at Northwell Health.